WatchOutNewsAgency/wona.github.com/_posts/2022-06-24-placement-analysis.md

 On-campus placements definitely have an edge in comparison to off-campus placements due to a straightforward, transparent and simplified process.
 The tasks of emailing and approaching the company are done by the PIC, and most of the major firms recruit through campus placements.
 But students interested in other profiles, due to lack of offers, choose to dive into the chaotic rigmarole of off-campus placements by a variety of methods, approaching their alumni networks or through LinkedIn, among other methods.
 In these matters, the PIC needs to take concrete steps to accommodate the needs of the students.
 The PIC has the sole power and authority to approach the companies, talk to the HRs and negotiate the hiring date and offers.
 Big firms and reputed brands fight over earlier slots and provide fairly high enumeration only when given the slot of higher priority.
 Certain firms do not come for hiring even after taking the test and shortlisting the candidates.
 When given a lower priority, reputed firms either refuse from recruiting or reduce their pay packages.
 In the end, it is the student community that suffers.

 Unquestionably the placements hold much importance in a student’s life, but it is vital to keep in mind that they are not the only metric for a ‘successful college life’.
 A lot many things can go not so well on the interview day, and it is easy to fumble up under an immense rush and peer pressure or standing up for your own expectations.
-The starting CTCs may not represent all your skills you have developed in this prestigious institution.

 There are many things the junta needs to know about the workings of the PIC, like the workings of the current system and the problems students face during placements and internships.
 WO! will continue to report on these issues.